2020 Fund to Advance Impact

 - Our reserve fund.
 In keeping with our long-time fiscal policies and practices during dramatic changes for the organization, our goal remains to maintain six months of operating expenses ensuring we are not vulnerable to market fluctuations or unable to respond proactively to new opportunities.

-The design and construction process has begun for our new offices at The Hangar Building, a revitalized, former industrial space at 1600 West 41st Street in Baltimore adjacent to Union Collective.
-This 4,000 square foot space will, hopefully, feature:
+While we are currently only offering virtual programming and meetings, we can't wait to show you the space we've built.
+Our new offices are located in The Hangar Building, a revitalized, former industrial space at 1600 West 41st Street in Baltimore adjacent to Union Collective.
+This 4,000 square foot space features:

 - a polished and comfortable conference room with audio-visual systems for improved remote access and participation,